Last update 25 August 2022

 Package all files in an archive (ZIP, RAR) and send them as an appendix in an e-mail (one file), unless the size of the archive file exceeds 15 MB.
 To send files in excess of 15 MB, use the service www.uschovna.cz.

-The title page must contain a brief and apposite title of the article in the Czech and the English languages (maximum 10 words), for case reports it is suitable to state this in the title.
+The title page must contain a brief and apposite title of the article in the Czech (only Czech and Slovak authors) and the English languages (maximum 10 words), for case reports it is suitable to state this in the title.
 It must also contain the full first names and surnames of all the authors in an order reflecting the proportion of their contribution to the text, the names of the workplaces of all authors (in the case of more than one workplace, state first the workplace where the study was predominantly compiled), the address of the main author, telephone number and e-mail address for correspondence relating to the text.
-If the authors have an identified identification number ORCID (for more information see https://orcid.org/), we recommend it for each author, for a better search and citation.
+If the authors have an identified identification number ORCID (for more information see orcid.org), we recommend it for each author, for a better search and citation.
 If financial or non-financial support (grants, instrument equipment, pharmaceuticals etc.) was drawn upon during the preparation of the contribution, it is necessary to state the sources of this support within a sufficient scope.
 Any applicable thanks can be placed before the list of used literature.

 The structured abstract presents a summary of the content of the article in brief form.
 It must contain characteristic data from the article, all in English and if applicable also in the Czech/Slovak language.
 The structure of the abstract of an original study copies the structure of the study as a whole, thus it contains the chapters “Aims, Material and Methods, Results and Conclusion”.
 The abstract should be of a maximum size of one standard page (maximum 1 800 characters).